junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### Act 2

 There are still work to do.
 There are always work, somewhere.
-Monsters, ghosts, something dark, something evil, something lurking in the dark, waiting to tear people's heart out or drink their blood dry.
+Monsters, ghosts, something dark, something evil, something lurking in the night, waiting to tear people's heart out or drink their blood dry.

 Dean is good at finding things in the dark.
 But this time, he's looking for something in the light.
 Something bright and glaring, fluffy and feathery, something -- someone -- holy and angelic.